The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 \textbf{The Bag of Words Approach}

-The Bag of Words (BoW) model is a representation of text that converts text documents into fixed-length vectors, where each vector represents the relative frequencies of words in one document.
-The set of unique words occuring in the corpus of all text documents to be analyzed, hereafter referred to as the model vocabulary, determines the length of the vectors representing the text documents.
-Formally, the model can be described as follows: Each dimension of the vector $ v^{BoW}_d $ representing text document $ d $ corresponds to one word $w$ from the model vocabulary $ W $.
-Vector element $v^{BoW}_{d,w}$ thus describes the relative frequency of word $ w $ in document $ d $, i.e., the number of appearances of word $ w $ in document $ d $ divided by the total number of words in document $ d $.
-Applied to the corpus of judicial opinions, each vector $ v^{BoW}_d $ represents one judicial opinion $ d $.

-There are a number of words in judicial opinions, such as ``court'', ``trial'' or ``judge'', that are not included in the list of stop words, but nevertheless appear in almost all opinions and do not provide any insight into the evolution of the language used in court.
+The Bag of Words (BoW) algorithm transforms text documents into fixed-length vectors.
+Each vector represents the relative frequencies of words in one document, with the length of these vectors determined by the number of unique words in the entire corpus of text documents, known as the model vocabulary.
+There are a number of words in judicial opinions, such as ``court'', ``trial'' or ``judge'', that appear in almost all opinions and do not provide any insight into the evolution of the language used in court.
 To place greater emphasis on salient words that may reflect linguistic developments in court opinions, I not only determine the BoW representation of opinions based on the entire vocabulary, but also construct a second set of BoW vectors based only on a vocabulary that includes words that occur in less than 95\% of all cases.
 This alternate BoW approach will in the following be referred to as reduced-corpus BoW.
-The tf-idf model described in the next section goes in a similar direction as this reduced-corpus BoW, since both aim at reducing the influence of very frequently used words in the vector representations of judicial opinions.
+The tf-idf model described in the next section goes in a similar direction as this reduced-corpus BoW, since both aim at reducing the influence of frequently used words in the vector representations of judicial opinions.

 \textbf{The Term Frequency - Inverse Document Frequency Approach}